 The governors expect to spend the money received on the pupils in the school at the current time and retain a modest reserve in the order of £30k - £50k.
-Plans are in place to restore this level of unrestricted reserves

 The Academy is confident that it will meet the required pension contributions from its projected income without significantly impacting on its planned level of charitable activity.
 It continues to calculate its 'free' or general unrestricted reserves without setting aside designated reserves to cover the pension liability.